TruthDefined/TCGRandomizerForArchipelago/README.md

 * Increase the chance of a Challenge Cup being triggrered on boot in postgame.
 * Additional options for player character and in-game coin.
 * Randomize requirements for Fighting and Grass Club Masters (Rock's Club Master has no requirement to begin with, making it more complicated)
-* Customize the title screen, credits, and other elements
+* Further customize the title screen, credits, and other elements

 Contributions aren't expected but would always be welcome.